 Let’s get started!

-Determine How Much Space You Want for Each Employee
+Determine How Much Space You Want Per Employee

 To understand how much space you’ll need per employee, you’ll need to visualize your future office space.
 Picture it in your mind.
 Ask yourself these questions: